 First, you need to determine your direction.
 What will success look like three months from now, six months, and one year from now?

 Is anything holding you back right now from achieving them?

 What opportunities out there do you want to explore?
 Think big here and be creative.
 You can break down these goals into milestones.

-You want easily identifiable goals.
-That way you’ll know when you reach them.
+You want easily identifiable common goals.
+That way, you’ll know when you reach them.

-Vague goals like becoming an industry leader don’t help.
+Vague goals like becoming an industry leader will not be helpful.